Cray-HPE/dracut-metal-mdsquash/README.md

 The Metal MDSquash dracut module lives in the initramFS, used during a server's boot.
 Within the initramFS, `metalmdsquash` does three things:
 - It creates an mdraid array and sets up three partition
 - It fetches a squashFS file from a given endpoint
 - It creates a persistent overlayFS for the squashFS image
+- Lastly, an LVM is created on the final partition for cloud-init and other high-level hand-off

 > For more information on Dracut, the initramFS creation tool, see here: https://github.com/dracutdevs/dracut